-The Herbert Smith Freehills Startup School is a law-firm led education program for startups in Melbourne.
-Startup School is a modular training program, which involves a series of 6 practical workshops, led by experienced lawyers from Herbert Smith Freehills and some of its pre-eminent partners who are immersed in the startup sector, including Greenwoods + Herbert Smith Freehills, CultureAmp, Cannings, NAB Labs and Zeus Consulting.
+The Herbert Smith Freehills Startup School is a free, law-firm led education program for startups in Melbourne.
+Startup School is a modular training program, which involves a series of practical workshops, led by experienced lawyers from Herbert Smith Freehills and some of its pre-eminent partners who are immersed in the startup sector, including Greenwoods + Herbert Smith Freehills, CultureAmp, Cannings, NAB Labs and Square Peg Capital.
 In every session, participants will hear from founders and advisers about some of the pitfalls of, challenges of and learnings from running a startup, have the opportunity to share their experiences with others, and learn from the best in the business.

 COMPANY AND TAX STRUCTURING & ESOPS

-In this session, we will provide you with an overview of company and tax structuring to help you gain an understanding of how best to structure your business, we’ll cover mechanisms for making the most of tax incentives available to you and will discuss the pro's and con's of using ESOPs.
+In this session, we provide an overview of company and tax structuring to help gain an understanding of how best to structure your business, we cover mechanisms for making the most of tax incentives available to you and we discuss the pro's and con's of using ESOPs.

-In this session, we will discuss the difference between various employment mechanisms and the rights, obligations and costs associated with each.
-The session will cover some of the key terms that should be included in employee and/or contractor agreements, aspects of legally compliant hiring/firing and social media policies, and a discussion on best practice employment practices.
+In this session, we discuss the difference between various employment mechanisms and the rights, obligations and costs associated with each.
+The session covers some of the key terms that should be included in employee and/or contractor agreements, recruitment tips and includes a discussion on best practice employment practices.

 COMMERCIALISING YOUR PRODUCT

-In this session, we’ll cover some of the key legal and practical considerations associated with commercialising your product, including an overview of key intellectual property rights, maximising the value of your data and protecting your valuable business assets.
-The session will also cover best practices for brand management, traps in commercial licensing and key considerations for taking your business online.
+In this session, we cover some of the key legal and practical considerations associated with commercialising your product, including an overview of key intellectual property rights, including ownership and licensing regimes, maximising the value of your data and protecting your valuable business assets.
+The session also covers traps in commercial licensing and key privacy and data protection considerations.

-In this session, you will gain an overview of key contractual terms, and will include a discussion on important legal risks and tips for managing these risks.
+In this session, we provide an overview of key contractual terms and a discussion on important legal risks and tips for managing these risks.
 We will also cover common areas of contract negotiation with your suppliers and customers, and general strategies for managing your business' liability.

-In this workshop, you will develop a toolkit of skills for developing clear and consistent messaging ready for the market, you will learn about the importance of developing a compelling narrative and you will explore ways to effectively use different channels to reach stakeholders.
+In this workshop, we cover key considerations for brand development and best practices for brand management.
+You will develop a toolkit of skills for developing clear and consistent messaging ready for the market, you will learn about the importance of developing a compelling narrative and you will explore ways to effectively use different channels to reach stakeholders.
 We will also discuss tips for developing a clear communications plan and presentation skills suitable for conferences, board meetings and panel discussions.